Please enter your promotion code:

 It’s charging me shipping but shipping is supposed to be included

-Your voucher is good for the value of the product you ordered and standard domestic shipping ($14.95).
-If you order more than the value of the product, you may see that the $14.95 for shipping appears to come off the additional product cost instead of shipping.
-Either way, you are receiving a discount equal to the value of the product and shipping.
+If your voucher covers shipping (check the fine print of your deal to confirm that it does) then your voucher is good for the value of the product you ordered and standard domestic shipping charge.
+If you order more than the value of the product, you may see that the shipping appears to come off the additional product cost instead of shipping.
+Either way, you are receiving a discount equal to the value of the product and shipping covered by your Groupon.

 Why am I being charged tax?